Valuing Unlisted Investments in SMSF’s: Nil market value considerations for tustees

 The entity has been deregistered, and the circumstances including no return to the fund have been communicated in writing.

-Usually circumstances and evidence of a nil market value is more opaque.
+Typically circumstances and evidence of a nil market value are more opaque.

 These circumstances usually arise for unlisted securities with no ready market, where evidence gathering by the trustee has not provided relevant information to support a market value.
 You can read our article on this here.